|

 Unit #2: Field Identification Techniques; Species

-We will learn how to identify Species at Risk and rare plants (regionally rare within Site Region 7E or locally rare within Site District 7-2) based on shape and size of upper, middle and lower leaves, presence of hairs on main stem, leaves, or leaf petioles, floral structures, leaf margin morphology, etc. In some cases we will examine plants to sub-species level as some sub-species in Ontario are Species at Risk.
+We will learn how to identify Species at Risk and rare plants (regionally rare within Ecoregion 7E or locally rare within Site District 7-2) based on shape and size of upper, middle and lower leaves, presence of hairs on main stem, leaves, or leaf petioles, floral structures, leaf margin morphology, etc. In some cases we will examine plants to sub-species level as some sub-species in Ontario are Species at Risk.
 The idea behind this course is to build up your working/field knowledge of what Species at Risk plants look like in the field along with the variability that you may encounter during field surveys/inventories.
 This may also be presented in the format of preferred moisture regime, soil type, hydrology, geology and biotic factors so it fits in with conventional Ecological Land Classification and Wetland evaluation methodology and approach.

 How to identify based on leaf shape, arrangement, flower head arrangement, bark structure, fruits/seeds, leaf scars, bundles traces, leaf scales, etc.